Real time and non destructive fruit quality testing

 In Australia alone the horticulture sector exceeded $15 billion in production value in 2019-20.
 Australian fresh fruit export to south-east Asia has grown in value in the last five years.
 For the year ending June 2020, Australia exported $3B worth of horticultural products, fresh fruit being the largest value export group, being 49% or a value of $1.475B.

 Our technology combines a hand-held scanner with machine learning analytics.
 Users can scan the fruit pre- or post-harvest and obtain real-time information on quality parameters such as sugars (brix) pressure firmness, dry matter, maturity, colour, internalcolour, internal browning and mealiness, etc.

-Current opportunity: Rubens Technologies is offering specific prediction of fruit quality before harvest (for harvest timing) and projected quality along the value chain.
+Opportunity background: Rubens Technologies is offering specific prediction of fruit quality before harvest (for harvest timing) and projected quality along the value chain.
 It provides vertical data integration with existing supply chain analytics; we provide non-destructive fruit testing but also prediction on the future quality of the fruit as it travels to the consumer.

-This device is specifically designed to:
+Our technology is specifically designed to: